Bill Kern (baseball)

 Kern threw and batted right-handed, stood 6 ft 2 in tall and weighed 184 lb.
 He batted over .300 four times and hit 144 home runs during his minor-league career.
 In September 1962, at age 29, he was recalled by the Athletics after he batted .315 with 27 home runs and 97 runs batted in for the Triple-A Portland Beavers.
 Kern appeared in eight games played, batting 16 times with four hits.
 In his first MLB game, he pinch hit for Moe Drabowsky and singled off Dick Donovan of the Cleveland Indians.
-In his final MLB game, as the A's starting leftfielder, he hit his lone Major League home run off future Baseball Hall of Fame pitcher (and United States Senator) Jim Bunning, then with the Detroit Tigers.
+In his final MLB game, as the A's starting left fielder, he hit his lone Major League home run off future Baseball Hall of Fame pitcher (and United States Senator) Jim Bunning, then with the Detroit Tigers.